igvilla/Enhanced_Object_Detection_Tracking/README.md

 80 for training and 20 for testing.
 Each set had an even distribution of object labels.
 The labels included: car, pedestrian, truck, bus, bicycle, rider, other vehicle, motorcycle, other person, trailer, and train.
 However, due to ambiguity in some labels, we consolidated our labels into: car, person, truck, bus, bicycle, motorcycle, and train.
-Trailer and other vehicle were dropped due to poor labeling and infrequency, such as a grocery shopping cart being labeled ”other vehicle.”
+Trailer and other vehicle were dropped due to poor labeling and infrequency, such as a grocery shopping cart being labeled ”other vehicle” in the dataset.

 ## Data Cleaning